davide-caffaratti/mosaico-php-backend/README.md

 ## Dependencies

-It is expected that you are running Apache with mod_rewrite support enabled.
+It is expected that you are running PHP and have Mosaico installed in the main folder.

 You also do need to have Imagemagick support enabled in your PHP configuration.